 Attendance Allowance eligibility

-It’s available to anyone needing care at home or in a care home as long as you meet the eligibility criteria.
+Attendance Allowance is one of a number of benefits for older people.
+It isn’t means tested and is available to anyone needing care at home or in a care home, as long as they meet the following eligibility criteria:

-You can’t get Attendance Allowance if you already get Personal Independence Payment (PIP) or Disability Living Allowance.
+- you already get Personal Independence Payment (PIP) or Disability Living Allowance.

 How much is Attendance Allowance?

-There are two Attendance Allowance rates of payment (2018–19):
+There are two Attendance Allowance rates of payment (2021-22):

-£57.30 a week
+£60 a week

-£85.60 a week
+£89.60 a week

-for people needing help both day and night.
+for people needing help both day and night

-Attendance Allowance six key facts
+Claiming Attendance Allowance: six key facts

 It doesn’t matter if you’re actually getting any help with care or what you spend the allowance on.
 If you qualify as ‘needing help’, you should get the allowance.

-If you are receiving Attendance Allowance and you apply for local authority funded care at home or in a care home, your Attendance Allowance may be counted as income in the financial assessment for residential care or home care.
+If you are receiving Attendance Allowance and you apply for local authority funded care at home or in a care home, your Attendance Allowance will be counted as income in the financial assessment for residential care or home care.

 If your allowance is temporarily suspended – for example, due to being in hospital or a care home – it can be reinstated once you’re eligible again and you shouldn’t have to make a new claim.